 1. Compare quotes from both national and regional insurers

 Everyone knows that your driving habits and claims history affect how much you pay for car insurance.
-But in Vermont, companies can also consider your age, gender, credit history, marital status, and more when setting premiums.
+But in Alaska, companies can also consider your age, gender, credit history, marital status, and more when setting premiums.
 The car you drive, your annual mileage, and even some factors beyond your control all impact the price of insurance.

 3. Maintain coverage while you shop for cheaper car insurance

 You’ll see higher rates if you let your insurance lapse, even if you don’t own a car.
-Vermont drivers who don’t maintain continuous coverage pay an average of 6% more than those with five or more years of insurance history.
+Alaska drivers who don’t maintain continuous coverage pay an average of 6% more than those with five or more years of insurance history.

 4. Choose the right amount of coverage

-You need liability insurance to pay for the other driver’s damages if you’re at fault in an accident in Vermont.
+You need liability insurance to pay for the other driver’s damages if you’re at fault in an accident in Alaska.
 But collision and comprehensive coverage are usually optional and may be unnecessary if you own an older car.
 Usage-based insurance might be a better fit than a standard policy for low-mileage drivers.
 Going with a higher deductible or lower coverage limits costs less, too.
 Don’t skimp on the coverage you need, but do make informed choices.
 That way, you won’t end up paying for more car insurance than you need.

 5. Search for discounts

-Top car insurance companies in Vermont have a variety of discounts, so almost anyone can find ways to save.
+Top car insurance companies in Alaska have a variety of discounts, so almost anyone can find ways to save.
 You may be able to get a car insurance discount if you’re a student, veteran, good driver, homeowner, willing to go paperless, and more.

 6. Stay in less expensive zip codes